-On this page you will find the main ENRESSH deliverables
+On this page you will find the main ENRESSH deliverables.
+Please note that all deliverables of ENRESSH are under a Creative commons license, CC_BY_NC_ND_SA.

 The ENRESSH Manifesto in English and other languages: